SeaseLtd/rated-ranking-evaluator/rre-tools/README.md

 ### Type checker with mypy

-To run mypy type checks inside the dataset generator environment use
+To run mypy type checks inside the environment use
 ```bash
 uv run mypy .
 ```

 ### Code linter with ruff

-To run ruff linter inside the dataset generator environment use
+To run ruff linter inside the environment use
 ```bash
 uv run ruff check
 ```